Learn more about our team

 Dr Kirsten Murray graduated from Medicine with First Class Honours in 1994 from the University of Queensland.
 She completed part of her physician training at Royal North Shore Hospital, Sydney, and then completed her Advanced Endocrinology training at the John Hunter Hospital in Newcastle.
 She actively participates in teaching and education of junior and senior doctors and nursing staff.
 She attends national and international conferences regularly.
-Her main areas of interest include type 2 diabetes, insulin pump therapy, management of endocrine conditions before and during pregnancy (including diabetes) and polycystic ovarian syndrome.
+Her main areas of interest include type 2 diabetes, insulin pump therapy, management of endocrine conditions before and during pregnancy (including diabetes), pituitary and adrenal disorders and polycystic ovarian syndrome.

 Dr Murray has Vising Medical Officer Appointments at John Hunter Hospital, Newcastle Private Hospital, Lingard Private Hospital and Lake Macquarie Private Hospital.

 Dr Murray manages all forms of endocrine disease including:

 - Insulin pump therapy for type 1 diabetes

 - Thyroid disorders (Hashimoto’s, under or over active thyroid disease)

 - Endocrine disorders in pregnancy (including diabetes and thyroid conditions)

 - Lipid disorders